 These are the prices from an ETECSA office.
 Other locations, such as hotels, outlets and Cubans selling them on the black market will charge more.

 Some hotels, especially in tourist areas will charge up to 10 times the cost of the ETECSA fee to get online.
 In most hotels, you will be able to use the NAUTA card that you have purchased elsewhere.

 Where to get Wifi & Internet Access in Cuba

-In 2021, there are 1095 wifi hotspots to get Internet Access n Cuba.
+In 2022, there are more than 1100 wifi hotspots to get Internet Access n Cuba.
 In September 2016 there were 200 locations.
 Some ETECSA offices also provide “internet terminals” where you can log on using your NAUTA card and access the internet.
 You can find the locations of these rooms here.
 Be very wary about inputting your personal details into these PCs.